Group forecasts travel to U.S. will fall 6% in next three months due to coronavirus

 WASHINGTON (Reuters) - International travel to the United States will drop 6% over the next three months amid growing concerns about the coronavirus outbreak, the U.S. Travel Association forecast on Tuesday.

-The predicted drop would be the largest decline in international inbound travel since the 2007-2008 financial crisis, the industry group said..
+The predicted drop would be the largest decline in international inbound travel since the 2007-2008 financial crisis, the industry group said.

-U.S. airlines have canceled all flights to and from China until late April and cut other flights to Asia and Europe, while the Trump administration has barred nearly all non-U.S. citizens who have recently visited China or Iran from entering the United States.
+U.S. airlines have canceled all flights to and from China until late April and cut other flights to Asia and Europe.
+The Trump administration has barred nearly all non-U.S. citizens who have recently visited China or Iran from entering the United States.
 Numerous large gatherings that draw lots of international visitors have also been canceled.

 The chief executives of major U.S. airlines, including United, Southwest and American Airlines, are scheduled to meet with Vice President Mike Pence at the White House on Wednesday.

-They were expected to discuss how the coronavirus is affecting their business outlooks as well as how they are dealing with travel restrictions imposed due to the outbreaks, people briefed on the matter said, speaking on condition of anonymity.
+They were expected to discuss how the coronavirus is affecting their business outlooks as well as how they are dealing with travel restrictions, people briefed on the matter said, speaking on condition of anonymity.

 American Airlines stock is down 40% since mid-February, and shares were down 2.8% on Tuesday.
 United Airlines shares, which fell 3.5% Tuesday, are down 28% since mid-February.